-The maximum time frame for completion of the programs is limited by federal regulation to 150% of the published length of the program.
+The maximum time frame for completion of all programs below the master's level is limited by federal regulation to 150% of the published length of the program.
 School shall calculate maximum time frame using credit hours attempted.
 All credit hours attempted, which include completed credits, transfer credits, withdrawals, and repeated classes, count toward the maximum number of credits allowed to complete the program.